abi-yuen/vakaInteractiv/README.md

 # vakaInteractiv

 Website made for Internet of things (IOT) Storytelling company Vaka Interactiv using CMS and some custom HTML/CSS.
-Consulted on UX & Design (Brand, Colour, Fonts etc)

 (2019)